ddttom/doc2web/docs/prd.md

 - Support right-to-left text and international characters
 - Automatically detect and properly decorate table of contents and index elements
 - Maintain hierarchical list structures with proper nesting and numbering
+- Analyze document structure to identify special sections and formatting patterns

 #### 3.1.2 Style Preservation